Richardaeld/Eldridge_Music/TESTING.md

 + As a shopper I want to be sent a confirmation email after I checkout.

 #### Expectation(s):
++ A confirmation email will be sent out after a purchse.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester knows the dummy codes for Stripe
++ The tester has access to an email account.
++ The tester already has an account created with Eldridge Music Book Emporium.
++ The tester know the content of a confirmation email.
++ The tester will have their invoice #, date, sub-total, delivery-total, grand total, and contact information written down.
++ The tester knows how to use an e-commerce store.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Be sure there is no current session or log out of current session.
+1. Put multiple merchandise items into the cart with different quantity amounts.
+1. Proceed to checkout and finalize checkout.
+1. Check over content of confirmation email.
+1. Load the **Index View** of Eldridge Music.
+1. Log into an account.
+1. Repeat steps 3 - 5.

 #### Documented Result(s):
+1. If the success toast does not display or displays incorrect information, record:
+    + The test name, if the tester was logged in, anticipated toast information, actual toast information, and a bried description of the problem.
+1. If the confirmation email is not received, record:
+    + The test name, if the tester was logged in, the email name, the invoice #, and a bried description of the problem
+1. If any of the email content is incorrect, record:
+    + The test name, if the tester was logged in, the content expected, and actual content, and a bried description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: